-The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated September 30, 2011 and issued to the above-captioned taxpayers ("Taxpayers")1 by the Division of Taxation ("Division") in response to a request for hearing filed with the Division on or about April 6, 2011.
-A hearing was held on November 7, 2011.
-The Division was represented by counsel with the Taxpayers representing themselves.
+The above-entitled matter came before the undersigned as the result of a Notice of Hearing and Appointment of Hearing Officer dated March 12, 2015 and issued to the above-captioned taxpayers ("Taxpayers") by the Division of Taxation ("Division") in response to a request for hearing filed with the Division.
+A hearing was held on April 6, 2015.
+The Taxpayers (a married couple) were represented by the husband ("Husband").
+The Division was represented by counsel.
 The parties rested on the record.